teconomo/itmd-362-pp/pp-08/readme.md

 * Visceral:

 Visceral relates to our fast "affective" emotions towards something.
-For me, the reason I chose this item is because immediately, the first things my body (subconscious) think of is A. "it's obviously safe" and B. "it's simple and modernistic".
+For me, the reason I chose this item is because immediately, the first things my body (subconscious) think of is A. "it's obviously safe" and B. "it's simple and modernistic", so it grabs my attention immediately.
 It goes against all of the complications and heavy "bulk" that huge over-the-head headsets would have and puts my mind at ease without having it worry or overthink.

 * Behavioral: